Symbolic Quantum Simulation with Quasimodo: Experiments

 Part of these results are similar to the work reported in~\cite{sistla2022cflobdds}; however, that paper did not use \sys.
 The results of the present paper were obtained using \sys, and we also report results for WBDDs, as well as BDDs and CFLOBDDs (both of which were used in~\cite{sistla2022cflobdds}).
-The numbers given in Table \ref{Ta:quantum-table-detailed} are slightly different from those given by Sistla et al.~\cite{sistla2022cflobdds}.
-There are several reasons for the differences, the main one being that \sys implements each quantum algorithm as a sequential application of gates, without any optimizations. \begin{itemize} \item In most quantum algorithms, the very first step is to apply $n$ Hadamard gates to an $n$-qubit initial state.
-This step leads to a quantum state that is a superposition of all basis-states.
-This quantum state can be represented efficiently by a CFLOBDD, BDD, or WBDD, and could be created directly, without simulating any gate operations at all.
-However, \sys does not perform such an optimization.

-\item In many quantum algorithms, later in the algorithm---well after the first step of the algorithm---it is again necessary to apply $n$ Hadamard gates to an $n$-qubit state.
-Such a step can be written using \sys as follows:

-This computation performs the operations sequentially; that is, there would be $n$ matrix-vector multiplications for the $n$ gate operations.
-In contrast, one can optimize this step by creating (the symbolic representation of) a gigantic matrix equal to the tensor product of $n$ Hadamard gates, and applying that matrix to the $n$-qubit quantum state.
-This approach requires only a single matrix-vector multiplication, and turns out to work well for CFLOBDDs \cite[Tab.\ 2]{sistla2022cflobdds}.
-At present, however, the sequential method is the only method supported by \sys.
-Because \sys performs the operations sequentially, the $n$ matrix-vector multiplications leads to an increase in time taken by CFLOBDDs compared with the times reported in \cite[Tab.\ 2]{sistla2022cflobdds}.

-In the case of BDDs, Sistla et al.\ report that the approach of using (the symbolic representation of) a single gigantic Hadamard matrix leads to timeouts \cite[Tab.\ 2]{sistla2022cflobdds}, whereas a comparison of their results with \tableref{quantum-table-detailed} shows that the sequential application of small-sized Hadamard matrices works better (although still worse than CFLOBDDs for GHZ, BV, and DJ).

-\item Some quantum algorithms perform multiple iterations of a particular quantum operator.
-For example, Grover's algorithm contains $\lceil \frac{\pi \sqrt{N}}{4} \rceil$ iterations of the so-called ``diffusion operator.''
-One can use techniques like repeated squaring to compute this result efficiently.
-However, \sys does not perform such an optimization, again leading to worse performance than that reported in \cite[Tab.\ 2]{sistla2022cflobdds}.

-\item The oracles created in~\tableref{quantum-table-detailed} for Simon's algorithm represent a different class of functions compared to the ones used for the experiments in~\cite{sistla2022cflobdds}, and therefore the time taken is different. \end{itemize}
+The numbers given in Table \ref{Ta:quantum-table-detailed} are slightly different from those given in \cite{sistla2022cflobdds} because these quantum circuits exclusively use gate operations that are applied in sequence to the initial quantum state.
+One can rewrite the quantum circuit to first compute various gate-gate operations (either Kronecker product or matrix-multiplication operations) and then apply the resultant gate to the initial quantum state.
+For example, consider a part of a circuit defined as follows:

+Instead of applying CNOT ($cx$) sequentially for every $i$, one can construct a gate equivalent to $cx\_op = \Pi_{i=0}^{n-1}cx(i, n)$ and then apply $cx\_op$ to quantum state \texttt{qc} as follows: